 04 of 05

-At the Main Shutoff Valve
+Turning the Water Off at the Main Shutoff Valve

-If your leak is somewhere in a main branch line, or if there is no fixture shut-off valve near the fixture you need to repair or replace, find the main shut-off valve for the home.
+If your leak is somewhere in the main branch line, or if there is no fixture shut-off valve near the fixture you need to repair or replace, find the main shut-off valve for the home.
 This is usually be found in a utility space near where the main water line enters the house, or on an outside wall near the water meter.
 This valve will always be located on the house side of the water meter and is usually a rather large valve.

 This valve rarely gets closed, so it may be a little stiff to operate.